Edible Marijuana: What We Need To Know

 In the first quarter of 2014, the first year recreational sales were allowed in Colorado, edibles made up 30 percent of legal sales.
 By the third quarter of 2016, that grew to 45 percent.

-Edibles come in a variety of forms, from candy and baked goods, to trail mix and even coffee or soda.
+Edibles come in a variety of forms, from THC gummies and baked goods, to trail mix and even coffee or soda.